 - Psychiatric, Psychological - Sudden sleep disturbances, insomnia, severe anxiety, depression, mood swings that are in explicable

-- Social - Problems at the level of family, social, financial instability, Social isolation, loneliness, Medications getting over early, borrowing medications from friends etc.
+- Social - Problems at the level of family, social, financial instability, social isolation, loneliness, Medications getting over early, borrowing medications from friends, etc.

-The Michigan Alcohol Screening Test – Geriatric version is one of the tests to screen in geriatric age group.
+The Michigan Alcohol Screening Test – Geriatric version is one of the tests to screen in the geriatric age group.

 Tailor made treatment programs that are residential in a non -judgmental, accepting, loving, comfortable, therapeutic environment is essential for the elderly age group.
 The physical and psychological needs and issues are addressed, Denials are broken through with care-confrontational, non -threatening approaches.